 Users can collaboratively and seamlessly collect video data, annotate images, train and manage AI models, develop applications without coding, and operate large-scale computer vision systems.

-Viso accelerates the entire application lifecycle end-to-end with automated no-code and low-code tools to automate and accelerate tedious integration tasks.
+Viso accelerates the entire application lifecycle end-to-end with automated features to automate and accelerate tedious integration tasks.

 The time needed to annotate images greatly depends on the complexity of the images, the number of objects, the complexity of the annotations (polygon vs. boxes), and the required accuracy and level of detail.